 Designers

-Vattenfall Design Kit
+Vattenfall Figma UI Kit

 You will find the latest file by following the link below.

-Get started as a designer
+Get started as a designer and with Figma

-Get Figma
+Get Figma software

 Figma Introduction

-Design Kit Structure
+UI Kit Structure

 Make sure to study the component library and use components with correct naming.
 We use a simplified version of the Atomic Design methodology, adapted to suit our design process and our team culture.
 The main difference with Atomic Design is that all modules are either an atom or a molecule, categorised by purpose.
 Our approach to defining modules and naming them is function-directed, rather than presentational.
 It is based on evolving a shared design language collaboratively and empowering all designers and engineers on the team to contribute to the system.